shekhus/Voting/client/README.md

 without admin selected page can't load
 && typeof admin !== 'undefined'

-6) in HTML shoe createBallot and addVoter only if admin is selected {accounts[0].toLowerCase() === admin.toLowerCase() ? (
+6) in HTML, should createBallot and addVoter only if admin is selected {accounts[0].toLowerCase() === admin.toLowerCase() ? (
         <>

         </>
+        // conditional rendering
       ) : null}

 7)fetch list of ballots in frontend